holographicSol/communicator/README.md

 up to 1024 bytes and be received and receive notification.
 2. Great for emergencies as this will not require a key or fingerprint however the communication will be insecure.
 3. Amber notification is for Communicator Non-Standard Communication received.
 (Potentially insecure message received).

+Keys Trust Logic:
+The Key Trust logic.
+A scenario involving two people and a stranger.
+1. Person 1 creates a key and fingerprint for person 1 and person 2 to use.
+2. Person 1 shares the key and fingerprint with person 2.
+3. Person 2 could break the trust and share the key and fingerprint with the stranger however now the only person who can be impersonated is person 2, which person 2 might likely not want.
+4. If person 2 still went ahead and shared the key and fingerprint then not only can stranger (and anyone else who now has the key and fingerprint) pretend to be person 2, they can also decrypt BOTH person 1 AND person 2's messages, which is in neither persons favour.